 Post-Doctoral Fellows participate in and conduct research projects for the University as part of their post-doctoral training; they have limited teaching and/or service requirements.
 They are employees of SMU, but for classification purposes, they are considered neither faculty nor staff; they have limited University benefits.

-For further definitions of employment in relation to University benefits, see the Faculty and Staff Eligibility page or Policy 9.2, Classifications for Purposes of Employee Benefits.
+For further definitions of employment in relation to University benefits, see the Eligibility Page or Policy 9.2, Classifications for Purposes of Employee Benefits.

 While the primary purpose of students is to acquire an education, SMU is committed to assisting students with the costs of education, including helping them locate employment on and off campus.
 Students who work on campus are considered employees of the University and are paid through SMU Payroll.
 Student employees are not eligible for University benefits.
 For further information about student employment opportunities, visit the Student Employment Office.